hanfengzhai/PIDOC/README.md

 Or run with MPI using multiple cores:

 ~~~
-mpirun -np 20 python benchmark_main.py
+mpirun -np 20 python main.py
 ~~~

 If the model start to train, you are ready to go!
 Try tunning the hyperparameters and change the training data (explore [data](https://github.com/hanfengzhai/PIDOC/tree/main/data)) to play it around!

+* Note that ```main.py``` is only a tutorial template code for playing around, you can also check the [Notebook version](https://github.com/hanfengzhai/PIDOC/blob/main/vanderPol/vanderPol_Fig4_benchmark.ipynb).
+The uploading of the full version is incomplete and we will finish it soon.

 ## Why does PIDOC work?